ScottPierce/mcp-bun-fetch/README.md

 ## Configuration

 No installation required.
-The MCP configurations below use `bunx` to run the package directly.
+The MCP configurations below use `bunx` to run the package directly from GitHub.

 ### Claude Desktop